-It’s important to understand that any type of loan which you’re unable to pay back can have serious consequences for your credit.
+It’s important to understand that any type of loan that you’re unable to pay back can have serious consequences for your credit.

 Revolving credit involves a maximum credit limit.
 The two most common types of revolving credit are credit cards and a home equity line of credit.
 With revolving credit, the consumer has options when it comes to repayment.
-Once a month, the consumer:
+Once a month, the consumer

 Revolving debt has more of an influence on your credit score than installment debt.
 Revolving debt is considered a more accurate indicator of someone’s credit riskiness.
-If you miss credit card payments, or carry a large outstanding balance from month to month, you’ll be considered a fairly high risk.
+If you miss credit card payments or carry a large outstanding balance from month to month, you’ll be considered a fairly high risk.

 The good news is the quickest way to improve your credit score is to pay down any revolving debt.
-We know – that’s often easier said than done.
+We know that’s often easier said than done.
 But if you have to choose between different types of debt to focus on, make revolving debt your priority.

 When it comes to credit, try to avoid getting in over your head.
 Before you take out any type of credit line, make sure you understand what type of debt you’ll be dealing with.
 Knowing how each type of credit works will help you avoid any problems down the road.
 So don’t be afraid of credit; with a little bit of understanding, credit can be a valuable tool to help create a brighter future.

 For guidance, check out our additional tips for paying down debt, including: